TheUkrainian1991/Bayesian-BEST-Hypothesis-testing/README.md

-This package implements Bayesian estimation of the mean of one or two groups, and plotting functions for the posterior distributions of variables such as the effect size, group means and their difference.
+This package implements Bayesian estimation of the parameters of two groups, and plotting functions for the posterior distributions of variables such as the effect size, group means and their difference.

 ## Origin
 Python implementation of a Bayesian model to replace t-tests with Bayesian estimation, following the idea described in the following publication: